-You can read the full Dawson College customer here to learn more about their digital transformation and how they held a virtual open house with live chat and video engagement.
+You can read the full Dawson College customer here to learn more about their digital transformation in education sector and how they held a virtual open house with live chat and video engagement.

 Are you meeting the digital communication expectations of today’s students?
 If you’re asking them to pick up the phone or send an email whenever they have a question, then the answer is ‘no’.
 The good news is, Comm100 can help – and at a price far below typical phone costs.Learn more